-PHASE OF FLIGHT OBJECTIVE TECHNICAL PROCEDURAL NONTECHNICAL Title of assessed item taken t from JAR-FCL schedule This cell describes that which is to be determined by the examiner.
+PHASE OF FLIGHT

+OBJECTIVE TECHNICAL PROCEDURAL NONTECHNICAL

+Title of assessed ite m taken from JAR-FCL schedule

+This cell describes that which is to be determined by the examiner.
 This cell describes competence criteria that involve the applicant demonstrating knowledge and skills in operating systems or controlling the aeroplane This cell describes competence criteria in complying with procedures, operating manuals, ATC clearances, published procedures and checklists.
-This cell describes competence criteria encapsulated by Airmanship, CRM, decision making, awareness, threat and error management etc. General In most phases of flight there are competencies that apply to a group of manoeuvres e.g. turns, or even the whole phase.
+This cell describes competence criteria encapsulated by Airmanship, CRM, decision making, awareness, threat and error management etc.

+General •

+• • • a group of manoeuvres

+e.g. turns, or even the whole phase.
 In order to avoid repetition, the common competencies are grouped under the 'General' item heading.
-Examiners must refer to both the 'General' heading criteria and the criteria under the specific item being assessed e.g. 'Turns' General ' hous 'Steen Turns' as the specific item Multiple cell borders at the beginning and end of the group.

-plus 'Steep Turns' as the specific item.
+Examiners must refer to both the 'General' heading criteria and the criteria under the specific item being assessed e.g. 'Turns General' plus 'Steep Turns' as the specific item.
 Multiple cell borders at the beginning and end of the group identify the group.
 Note: It is possible sometimes to place a competence in either of 2 columns because physical skills, knowledge etc cannot always be clearly separated; for assessment this is not critical.
 The intention is to assist the examiner in identifying what competencies are required for satisfactory performance of a test item and to assist in identifying why an applicant may have failed to achieve a pass in an item.

 Airmanship.
 Several of the test schedules require the assessment of Airmanship.
 In general and especially for SPA tests this word covers Non-technical areas of competency.
 Airmanship is the complex of all resources enabling the pilot safely to handle his aircraft with due regard to rules and regulations and good aviation practice, whatever the circumstances, both on the ground and in the air.
 It is not practical to give a comprehensive list of airmanship considerations, however, the Nontechnical column attempts to describe as many of these items as possible.
-Errors in this area should not constitute reason for failure unless satisfactory achievement of the Objective or the safety of the flight are compromised.
+Errors in this area should not constitute reason for failure unless satisfactory achievement of the Objective or the safety of the flight is compromised.
 It is the examiner's role to observe how the applicant manages the resources available to him to achieve a safe and uneventful flight.
 If the applicant shows early and consistent awareness of particular airmanship considerations (e.g. repetitive checking of icing conditions in a level cruise clear of icing conditions) the examiner may allow the applicant to brief only changes during the remainder of the flight.